project 25_cc56continental23_kp

 6. Dash rebuild

-7. New paint all over
+8. New paint or stain all over

-8. New varnish all over
+9. New varnish all over

 • Slide title